The Painted Hills: Release

-According to MGM records, the film earned $783,000 in the US and Canada and $302,000 elsewhere, leading to a loss of $122,000.
+According to MGM records, the film earned $783,000 in the U.S. and Canada, and $302,000 elsewhere, resulting in a loss of $122,000.

 Public domain status

-Along with seven other MGM films released the first half of 1951, the copyright on The Painted Hills lapsed after MGM neglected to file the necessary renewal applications in 1979.
-As such, the film is now part of the public domain and has been released to VHS and DVD by a variety of companies.
+Along with seven other MGM films released in the first half of 1951, the copyright on The Painted Hills lapsed after MGM neglected to file the necessary renewal applications in 1979.
+As such, the film is now part of the public domain, and has been released on VHS and DVD by a variety of companies.